-Three genetic loci for lung cancer risk have been identified by genome-wide association studies (GWAS), but inherited susceptibility to specific histologic types of lung cancer is not well established.
+Three genetic loci for lung cancer risk have been identified by GWAS, but inherited susceptibility to specific histologic types is not well established.
 We conducted a GWAS of lung cancer and its major histologic types genotyping 515,922 single nucleotide polymorphisms (SNPs) in 5,739 incident lung cancer cases and 5,848 controls from one population-based case-control study and three cohort studies.
 Results were combined with summary data from 10 additional studies for a total of 13,300 cases and 19,666 controls of European descent.
 Four studies also provided histology data for replication resulting in 3,333 adenocarcinomas (AD), 2,589 squamous cell carcinomas (SQ), and 1,418 small cell carcinomas (SC).